wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-size-specs.md

 To see general limits on Azure VMs, see [Azure subscription and service limits, quotas, and constraints](/documentation/articles/azure-subscription-service-limits).

-The standard sizes consist of several series: Aand D. Considerations for some of these sizes include:
+.
+The standard sizes consist of several series: A, D, DS, G, and GS.
+Considerations for some of these sizes include:

 *   D-series VMs are designed to run applications that demand higher compute power and temporary disk performance.
 D-series VMs provide faster processors, a higher memory-to-core ratio, and a solid-state drive (SSD) for the temporary disk.
-For details, see the announcement on the Azure blog, [New D-Series Virtual Machine Sizes](https://azure.microsoft.com/blog/2014/09/22/new-d-series-virtual-machine-sizes/).
+For details, see the announ

+*   Dv2-series, a follow-on to the original D-series, features a more powerful CPU.
+The Dv2-series CPU is about 35% faster than the D-series CPU.
+It is based on the latest generation 2.4 GHz Intel Xeon® E5-2673 v3 (Haswell) processor, and with the Intel Turbo Boost Technology 2.0, can go up to 3.2 GHz.
+The Dv2-series has the same memory and disk configurations as the D-series.

 *   DS-series VMs can use Premium Storage, which provides high-performance, low-latency storage for I/O intensive workloads.
 These VMs use solid-state drives (SSDs) to host a virtual machine's disks and also provide a local SSD disk cache.
 Premium Storage is available in certain regions.
 For details, see [Premium Storage: High-performance storage for Azure virtual machine workloads](/documentation/articles/storage-premium-storage-preview-portal).

+*   The A-series VMs can be deployed on a variety of hardware types and processors.
+The size is throttled, based upon the hardware, to offer consistent processor performance for the running instance, regardless of the hardware it is deployed on.
+To determine the physical hardware on which this size is deployed, query the virtual hardware from within the Virtual Machine.

+*   The A0 size is over-subscribed on the physical hardware.
+For this specific size only, other customer deployments may impact the performance of your running workload.
+The relative performance is outlined below as the expected baseline, subject to an approximate variability of 15 percent.

 The size of the virtual machine affects the pricing.
 The size also affects the processing, memory, and storage capacity of the virtual machine.
 Storage costs are calculated separately based on used pages in the storage account.
 For details, see [Virtual Machines Pricing Details](/home/features/virtual-machines/#price) and [Azure Storage Pricing](/home/features/storage/#price).
 For more details about storage for VMss, see [About disks and VHDs for virtual machines ](/documentation/articles/virtual-machines-disks-vhds).

 The following considerations might help you decide on a size:

+*	Dv2-series, D-series, and the DS counterparts  are ideal for applications that demand faster CPUs, better local disk performance, or have higher memory demands.
+They offer a powerful combination for many enterprise-grade applications.

-*   Some of the physical hosts in Azure data centers may not support larger virtual machine sizes, such as A5 - A11.
+*   Some of the physical hosts in Azure data centers may not support larger virtual machine sizes, such as A5 - A7.
 As a result, you may see the error message **Failed to configure virtual machine <machine name>** or **Failed to create virtual machine <machine name>** when resizing an existing virtual machine to a new size; creating a new virtual machine in a virtual network created before April 16, 2013; or adding a new virtual machine to an existing cloud service.
 See  [Error: "Failed to configure virtual machine"](https://social.msdn.microsoft.com/Forums/9693f56c-fcd3-4d42-850e-5e3b56c7d6be/error-failed-to-configure-virtual-machine-with-a5-a6-or-a7-vm-size?forum=WAVirtualMachinesforWindows) on the support forum for workarounds for each deployment scenario.

 ## Performance considerations